All Episodes

 Illegal immigrants were pushed in the plan.

-People, millions lost their plans, millions lost their doctors.
+People, millions lost their plans.

 That is a huge, massive cost increase for them.

-Nobody said nobody saved twenty four hundred dollars a year.
+Nobody saved $2,400 a year.

-Now you've got united health care.
+Now you've got United Healthcare.

-You've got Blue Cross California now around the country elsewhere, and Aetna, they want no part of it.
+And Aetna, they want no part of it.

 They're done.